A 12-week educational course is at the heart of the Enterprise Academy program.

 - Developing and lifting up community role models

 Aspiring entrepreneurs learn from business experts as they create their own individual business plan.
-Classes are held once per week for 12 weeks and feature training specifically tailored to each group, with one-on-one assistance available to help each participant create a realistic business plan roadmap.
-Trainers and guest speakers with proven experience make the class real and relevant for each aspiring entrepreneur.
+Classes are once per week for 12 weeks and feature training specifically tailored to each group, with one-on-one assistance available to help each participant create a realistic business plan roadmap.

 Small Business Lending